Ministry of Agriculture, Fisheries, Food Security and Nature

 The Ministry of Agriculture, Fisheries, Food Security and Nature (Ministerie van Landbouw, Visserij, Voedselzekerheid en Natuur; LVVN) is the Dutch Ministry responsible for agricultural policy, food policy, food safety, fisheries, forestry, natural conservation and animal welfare.
 The Ministry was created in 1935 and in 2010 the department was merged with the Ministry of Economic Affairs and was named the Ministry of Economic Affairs, Agriculture and Innovation.
 The Ministry was reinstated in 2017 as the Ministry of Agriculture, Nature and Food Quality, and renamed in 2024 to its current name.
 It is headed by the Minister of Agriculture, Fisheries, Food Security and Nature (Minister van Landbouw, Visserij, Voedselzekerheid en Natuur), a member of the Cabinet of the Netherlands.
-This post is currently occupied by Femke Wiersma of the Farmer–Citizen Movement.
+This post is currently occupied by Jaimi van Essen of Democrats 66.
 Despite its small size, the Netherlands is the worlds' second exporter of agricultural products, after the United States.

 Responsibilities

 The Ministry was responsible for four fields of policy: